-In order to exhibit in Aerospace, the 4-H member must be enrolled in:
+1. In order to exhibit in Aerospace, the 4-H member must be enrolled in:

-Aerospace II - Lift-Off Pub.
-BU-6843 or Aerospace III - Reaching New Heights Pub.
-BU-6844 or Aerospace IV - Pilot in Command Pub.
+Stem/Aerospace II - Lift-Off Pub.
+BU-6843 or Stem/Aerospace III - Reaching New Heights Pub.
+BU-6844 or Stem/Aerospace IV - Pilot in Command Pub.
 BU-6845

-- 2. See General Project Guidelines - 3.
+- 2. See General Project Guidelines. - 3.
 See judging criteria for static displays below.
 Rocket Launch judging criteria will be provided by the Aerospace Superintendent(s). - 4.
 All Aerospace exhibits (rockets to be launched and static displays) will be checked in and evaluated on Saturday afternoon of the 4-H Fair unless other check-in announcements are made. - 5.
 All rockets MUST BE SHOWN WITHOUT rocket engines or igniters. - 6.
-County may submit two (2) entries to state fair.
+County may submit two (2) entries to state fair from 50130, 50131.
 NOTE-All State Fair Jr. Department entries are static displays only and must meet state fair exhibit guidelines.
-One (1) entry may be submitted from the Ready4Life class.